10 life hacks for expats living in China (Updated 2023)

 10. Secure health insurance

 Health insurance ensures your medical treatment costs are covered, yet many expats surprisingly believe they don’t need it.
-Unless you have a comprehensive employer-provided health insurance plan, health insurance is highly recommended.
+It is highly recommended unless you have a comprehensive group and corporate health insurance plan.
 Even though basic medical treatment in China’s public hospitals can be cheap, major treatments can cost tens of thousands of dollars.

 Local hospitals typically don’t recognize international health insurance, while private hospitals do.
-Fortunately, private hospitals also come with state-of-the-art equipment, English-speaking doctors and medical staff, and more.
+Fortunately, private hospitals also have state-of-the-art equipment, English-speaking doctors and medical staff, and more.
 Unless you have a lot of money lying around, a life hack for expats is to secure health insurance ASAP.